 I have never paid more that 30CDN for one but I see these clocks selling on EBay and other online for-sale sites at twice and three times what I typically pay

 I have four anniversary clocks (otherwise known as torsion clocks).
 I have never paid more that 30CDN for one but I see these clocks selling on EBay and other online for-sale sites at twice and three times what I typically pay.
-In fact, I saw one on EBay this morning (Oct 3rd) for 119US plus 39US shipping.
-I smiled when I read the description:
+In fact, I saw one on EBay this morning (Oct 3, 2017) for 119US plus 39US shipping.
+The description is amusing:

 When I tested it, I spun the balls about a full turn and it continued to spin back and forth for several minutes.
 From my understanding these things are supposed to go for a whole day without being spun again.
 I think it might need to be cleaned for it to do that.

 The string still looks good; the cover is cracked a little where it connects to the clock but isn’t falling off.

 The Horolovar suspension spring arrived today and now to install it in on the movement.
 400 day clocks are easy to disassemble/clean and re-assemble but getting it to work correctly can be frustrating.
 Setting the beat can be a challenge.